yanjunzan/contrast/_posts/2017-01-01-Complex-trait-genetics-webpage-is-online.md

 You can also embed a lot of stuff, for example from YouTube, using the `embed.html` include.

+{% include embed.html url="https://www.youtube.com/watch?v=QpVifZwzY5g" %}
-{% include embed.html url="https://www.youtube.com/channel/UC7sYq1Wx3TUdAdWAH2mwp9w/featured" %}
+{% include embed.html url="https://www.bilibili.com/video/BV1p5411L77q" %}